TravisLinkey/obsidian/6 - Full Notes/Engineering/Databases/Third Normal Form.md

 | Dr. Green | Room 103 |

 #### Explanation
-The transitive dependenvy that needed to be removed is the dependency between `InstructorOffice` and `Instructor`.
+The transitive dependency that needed to be removed is the dependency between `InstructorOffice` and `Instructor`.

 A transitive dependency occurs when a non-key column depends on another non-key column, which in turn depends on the [[Primary Key]].
 In this case, `InstructorOffice` depends on `Instructor` which depends on `Course`.
 Therefore, `InstructorOffice` is transitively dependent on `Course` through the `Instructor`.